sarahciston/codingcare/posts/0critintro.md

 Focusing on craft means noticing the material, handworked, skilled, tinkered, iterative, process-oriented, embodied practices of knowledge and production that technologies emerge from.
 It means noticing how such practices can intervene in existing technologies and reshape emerging ones.
 It acknowledges human choices; built skills, tacit knowledge, and material needs; networks and communities of practice.

+#### A note on what craft is not

+While this text aruges for craft as a materialization of intersectional theories, ethics, and tactics, which can help apply them to emerging technologies — craft is not the only way to do intersectional practice, and not all craft is intersectional practice.

+Craft includes many forms, from fiber arts to woodworking to programming to writing — but craft here refers to practice and process, rather than study of a skill exclusively for the kinds of improvement acceptable to forms of status quo and power.
+Performance artist and poet Fargo Nissim Tbakhi says, literary craft "is a counterrevolutionary machine."
+Although it often refines work toward the polite and proper as cover for being political, craft need not do so.
+Tbakhi describes:

+>"The Craft which is taught in Western institutions, taken up and reproduced by Western publishers, literary institutions, and awards bodies, is a set of regulatory ideas which curtail forms of speech that might enact real danger to the constellation of economic and social values which are, as I write this, facilitating genocide in Palestine and elsewhere across the globe. [...]
+Craft is the process by which our own real liberatory tools are dulled, confiscated, and replaced.
+We believe our words sharper than they turn out to be. [...] what Craft does to our writing: pressures and pressures until what matters, what we need to say, gets pushed to the margins or disappeared entirely." [@magazineNotesCraftWriting2023]

+Tbakhi speaks of the craft of institutional [measuring, monitoring, regarding, and power].
+This kind of craft is the craft of [euphemism, valuelessness, and nihilism].
+It is the milquetoast technical fix to machine learning's 'fairness' problems that replaces offending text, like 'dyke' even when it need not be removed, because it cannot tell the difference between a slur and a community.
+It replaces offending text with boilerplate diversity speak that comes out both toothless and simultaneously 'too woke'.
+It replaces offending text but offers nothing intsead, and the chasm that remains is all some of us get to know of ourselves from generative AI systems.
+I agree with Tbakhi about this kind of craft, when he says, "Craft is what keeps us polite while the boot is on our neck or on somebody else's.
+And we cannot afford that, not now and not going forward."

+But he agrees that craft does not have to be a politeness bandaid.
+"Anticolonial writers in the U.S. and across the globe have long modeled alternative crafts which reject these priorities, and continue to do so in this present moment.
+Yet Craft still haunts our writing" [@magazineNotesCraftWriting2023] Despite this haunting, other engagements with craft — craft as [XXX] — can also help us to resist, to extract the institutional and infrastructural claims to our voices.

+Reclaiming craft does not mean becoming so small that we cannot be effective or so obsessive about aesthetics that we lose the cause.
+It does not mean a return to luddite nostalgia: Everything was *not* simpler in the past, except for the few people who held more power over others (same as now).
+Reclaiming craft from its feminized, domesticized, racialized pejoratives and applying [it/xxxcraft] as a lens for technology practices [...]

 #### Scale

 Craft scales much differently than a machine learning system, and these frictions can be used for aesthetic investigation and activist resistence.
 Using hand-scale labor is a critical tactic available to tackle the seemingly insurmountable scale of the increasingly giant datasets, obscured models, and complex infrastructures.
 For example, Everest Pipkin viewed every single video in a large dataset over the course of months and turned this labor into a series of artistic investigations [CITE].
 And at the Knowing Machines research project (I discuss my work with them more in the "Formative" section), interdisciplinary researchers from journalists to programmers to lawyers work together to create tools to explore changes in foundational image datasets like ImageNet [CITE].
 These practices apply human-scale attention to machine-scale systems in order to reveal their obscured innerworkings.
 Just because a system is larger than life does not make it impossible to apply human techniques to investigate it.
 While it makes it more tedious, this human-scale labor is still incredibly important for understanding and confronting algorithmic harms.